 Call 508-584-6955 For A Free Initial Consultation

 A weapons offense charge is a serious charge and can result in jail time.
-If you have been charged with a weapons offense you need a lawyer that knows the ins and outs of this specialized area of law.
+Have you been charged with a weapons offense?
+You need a lawyer that knows the ins and outs of this specialized area of law.
 You need an attorney that has handled ammunitions and firearms cases for clients in the past.

 No matter where you are located in Massachusetts, expert legal help is just a phone call away.
-To schedule a free, no-obligation case review and free consultation with an experienced Brockton / Greater Boston Area, MA Criminal Defense Trial Lawyer call our law offices at (508) 584-6955.
+To schedule a free, no-obligation case review and free consultation with an experienced Greater Boston Area, Criminal Defense Trial Lawyer call our law offices at (508) 584-6955.